program--/program--.github.io/content/post/2020-10-02-plot-planner-with-r.md

 **R** is a programming language primarily used for statistical computing and graphics.
 I recently became familiar with it in a GIS class I took at UCSB, and decided I would put it to use for displaying *dashboard-like* plots.
 To do this, there one significant package that will help to accomplish this: `ggplot2`.
 You can read about it more [here](https://ggplot2.tidyverse.org/), but it's essentially a package that provides *pretty* data visualization.

 `ggplot2` is a part of the `tidyverse` package which includes a bunch of other packages for making data organization easier.
 To install it, all you need to do is run the command `install.packages("tidyverse")` in an R console.
+Alternatively, you can install the specific packages I'll be using with:

+`install.packages(c("ggplot2", "dplyr", "readxl", "stringr")`

 ## Getting Planner Data